 Site Plan Review Projects

-Most significant private and public-private projects in Arlington County are developed through a site plan process that ensures proper reviews, public processes and compliance with applicable policies and ordinances.
+Significant private and public-private projects in Arlington County are developed through a site plan process that ensures proper reviews, public processes and compliance with applicable policies and ordinances.
 This process carefully reviews new private development or redevelopment in certain zoning districts that request special exceptions to the County’s land-use and zoning policies.

 Preliminary development proposals are in the earliest stages of the site plan process.
-During this stage, staff review draft applications to ensure that they meets technical filing requirements.
+During this stage, staff review draft applications to ensure that they meet technical filing requirements.
 Developers are also encouraged to present the proposed development to the affected civic associations and neighbors to identify potential issues.

-- 2038 Wilson Blvd.
+- 1555 Wilson Blvd.

 Active site plans have submitted formal applications for approval and are in various stages of the review process.
 In addition to internal reviews with staff, plans will be reviewed by the Site Plan Review Committee (SPRC) prior to being presented at public hearings before both the Planning Commission and the County Board.
 They are subject to change until the County Board approves the final plan.
 Refer to individual site plan pages for the current status of each project.

-- Latitude Apartments
+- Queens Court Apartments

 Development Use Permits